 The DICR internship program targets under-represented minority (URM) undergraduate college students to increase their awareness of, and enthusiasm for, opportunities to work in cancer research.
 The ultimate goal is to increase the number of URM cancer researchers.

 DICR interns spend 10 weeks during the summer engaging in hands-on research.
 They’re mentored by an accomplished investigator in a cancer research lab or in a clinical or community setting.

 Interns receive a stipend of $500 a week, for a total of $5,000 for the summer internship.
-They additionally receive an allowance up to $500 to offset housing and travel costs or to cover expenses related to networking and career-development activities.
+They additionally receive an allowance to help offset housing and travel costs or to cover expenses related to networking and career-development activities.
 No academic credit is awarded.